SurveyMoonBear/SurveyMoonbear_APP/ARCHITECTURE.md

 ### Infrastructure

 1. File store service (Google Drive)
-    - Stores spreadsheets??
+    - Stores spreadsheets
+    - Each launch store the survey in database.
+Delete the old one.

 2. Spreadsheet service (Google Sheets)
-    - Fixed spreadsheet that is a Template for all new surveys
+    - Stated spreadsheet that is a Template for all new surveys
         - (gets copied to a new spreadsheet when user ‘creates’ a new survey)
     - Each ‘survey’ is represented by a single spreadsheet